Mattman135/DataWarehouse/README.md

 # **Naming Conventions**

-This document outlines the naming conventions used for schemas, tables, views, columns, and other objects in the data warehouse.
+This section outlines the naming conventions used for schemas, tables, views, columns, and other objects in the data warehouse.

 ## **General Principles**